chanhyeong28/SkewnessTrade_Deribit/README.md

-### SkewnessTrade_Deribit
+# SkewnessTrade_Deribit

-Systematic options skew strategy on Deribit using two different expirations.
-The program connects via websocket, monitors signals derived from skew between expirations, and can execute trades when enabled.
+Systematic **options skew strategy** on Deribit using two different expirations.
+The program connects via WebSocket, monitors signals derived from skew between expirations, and can execute trades when enabled.
 Utilities are provided to visualize history (price/IV spreads), skewness (vol-slope), volatility curves, and state price densities.

+At its core, this project implements **Risk Reversal trades** as a proxy for skewness trading.

+---

-### Features
+## Features
 - **Two-expiration skew strategy**: Select two or more expirations; strategy evaluates skew and generates signals.
+- **Risk Reversal as skew proxy**: RR captures relative pricing of upside vs downside volatility.
 - **Trade execution toggle**: Dry-run by default; enable execution when ready.
 - **Historical charts**: Price- and IV-based spread charts.
-- **Skewness view**: Slope of volatility curve by expiration.
+- **Skewness view**: Slope of volatility curve by expiration (ATM slope proxy).
 - **Vol curves & SPD**: Visualize volatility curves and state price densities.
+- **Telegram monitoring**: Get runtime alerts and trade notifications.

+---

-### Strategy details
+## Strategy details
-- **Risk Reversal as skew proxy**: The strategy uses a Risk Reversal (RR) construct (e.g., long call vs short put of similar absolute delta, commonly 25-delta) as a practical proxy for skewness.
+- **Risk Reversal as skew proxy**
+  The strategy uses a **Risk Reversal (RR)** construct (e.g., long call vs short put of similar absolute delta, commonly 25-delta) as a practical proxy for skewness.
   RR captures the relative pricing of upside vs downside volatility.

+- **How skewness is measured**
-- **Measuring skewness**: Skewness is proxied by the slope of the implied volatility curve at-the-money (ATM).
+  Skewness is proxied by the **slope of the implied volatility curve at-the-money (ATM)**.
   A steeper positive slope indicates stronger positive skew; a negative slope indicates put-skew dominance.

+- **BTC-specific behavior**
-- **BTC-specific behavior**: BTC tends to exhibit positive skewness, unlike many equities with negative put skew.
-The longer the time to expiration, the higher the skewness tends to be in BTC.
+  BTC tends to exhibit **positive skewness**, unlike many equities that often display negative put skew.
+  In general, the **longer the time to expiration, the stronger the skewness** observed in BTC.

-- **Construction across expirations**: By taking RRs in opposite directions across two different expirations simultaneously, the position reduces net delta exposure (RR already hedges much of gamma and vega by construction).
+- **Construction across expirations**
+  By taking **Risk Reversals in opposite directions** across two different expirations simultaneously, the position reduces net delta exposure.
+  (A Risk Reversal by construction already hedges much of **gamma** and **vega** exposure.)
   If you have a view on near-term options, you can time entries using the nearest expiration while pairing with a longer one.

-- **Execution rule in this code**: The strategy triggers when the instantaneous execution cost is negative in both USD terms and implied volatility terms—i.e., expected immediate return is positive on entry.
+- **Execution rule in this code**
+  The strategy executes **only when the instantaneous cost of entry is negative** in both USD and implied volatility terms.
+  In other words, trades are entered only when the expected immediate return is positive.

+---

-### Requirements
+## Requirements
 - **Python**: 3.9+ recommended
 - **Packages**: install from `requirements.txt`
 - **Database**: create tables via `create_tables.sql`
 - **Deribit account**: API access credentials
 - (Optional) **Telegram**: for notifications via `key/bot_token.txt` and `key/chat_id.txt`

+---

 ### Setup
 1) Create a virtual environment and install dependencies